askonomm/ano.ee/src/blog/clarktown.md

 date: 2022-04-06
 ---

-Been a bit busy for the last 3 or so months, but I finally dusted off a project I started 4 months ago and took it to the finish line.
+Been a bit busy for the last 3 or so months as I moved back to Europe from Argentina, but I finally dusted off a project I started 4 months ago and took it to the finish line.
 Well, "finish" line.
 It's not _done-done_, but it's out and usable, and that project is [Clarktown](https://github.com/askonomm/clarktown).

 I've been wanting a modular Markdown parser myself for a while, and while [markdown-clj](https://github.com/yogthos/markdown-clj) is great, it has a number of bugs and the code base is a bit too scary for me to try to fix some of them, so I went the easier path and created my own, though keep in mind that markdown-clj has a superior feature-set and is a lot more battle-tested than Clarktown.